Ruckus000/carroChatbotTraining/README.md

 ## Overview

 This repository contains a **simplified** Natural Language Understanding (NLU) system built using Python and Hugging Face Transformers (specifically DistilBERT).
-Its sole purpose is to take a piece of text (like user input to a chatbot) and figure out:
+It provides:

-1.  **Intent:** What is the user trying to _do_? (e.g., request a tow, ask about battery)
+1.  **Intent Detection:** What is the user trying to _do_? (e.g., request a tow, ask about battery)
 2.  **Entities:** What are the key pieces of information in the text? (e.g., location, vehicle type)

-It does **NOT** handle dialog state management, response generation, complex context tracking, or anything beyond this core NLU task.
-The training process generates two primary models: one for intent classification and one for entity recognition (using token classification with BIO tagging).
+3.  **Dialog Management:** A unified dialog management system that handles conversation state and determines appropriate actions
+4.  **Response Generation:** Generates appropriate responses based on the dialog state and determined actions

+The system features a clean architecture with dependency injection, making it flexible and testable.

 ---